Computer data storage - Some glossary

 see also Computer data storage - Reading SMART reports

-• Command queueing refers to planning an order of read and/or write commands order so that head position and rotational position are taken into account.
+• Command queueing refers to planning an order of read and/or write commands order so that the physical properties of the storage is taken into account (e.g. for platter this might be head position and rotational position)

 In the best case a series of operations finishes faster, in the worst case it makes no difference and the overhead (fairly little for NCQ, while for TCQ it depends somewhat on the implementation/technology) makes things a little slower.
 The practical value of command queueing depends largely on the average and worst case influence.